myparcelnl/woocommerce/readme.txt

 3. Activate the plugin from the Plugins menu within the WordPress admin.

 = Setting up the plugin =
-1. Go to the menu `WooCommerce > MyParcel`.
+1. Go to the menu `WooCommerce > MyParcel BE`.
 2. Fill in your API Details.
-If you don't have API details, log into your MyParcel or Flespakket account, you can find your API key under Instellingen → Algemeen.
+If you don't have API details, log into your MyParcel BE account at [backoffice.sendmyparcel.be](http://backoffice.sendmyparcel.be) where you can find your API key under Instellingen → Algemeen.
 3. Under 'Default export settings' you can set options that should be set by default for the export.
 You can change these settings per order at the time of export.
 4. The plugin is ready to be used!

 = Testing =
 We advise you to test the whole checkout procedure once to see if everything works as it should.
 Pay special attention to the following:

-The MyParcel plugin adds extra fields to the checkout of your webshop, to make it possible for the client to add street name, number and optional additions separately.
+The MyParcel BE plugin adds extra fields to the checkout of your webshop, to make it possible for the client to add street name, number and optional additions separately.
 This way you can be sure that everything is entered correctly.
 Because not all checkouts are configured alike, it's possible that the positioning/alignment of these extra fields have to be adjusted.

 Moreover, after a label is created, a Track & Trace code is added to the order.
 When the order is completed from WooCommerce, this Track & Trace code is added to the email (when this is enabled in the settings).
 Check that the code is correctly displayed in your template.
 You can read how to change the text in the FAQ section.

 == Frequently Asked Questions ==

-**Online Manual (in Dutch):** [https://myparcelnl.github.io/woocommerce/](https://myparcelnl.github.io/woocommerce/)
+**Online Manual (in Dutch):** https://myparcelbe.github.io/woocommerce/

 = How do I get an API key? =
-When logged in on your MyParcel or Flespakket account, you can find your API key under Instellingen → Algemeen.
+When logged in on your myparcel account at [http://backoffice.sendmyparcel.be/](http://backoffice.sendmyparcel.be) you can find your API key under Instellingen → Algemeen.

 = How do I change the Track & Trace email text? =
 You can change the text (which is placed above the order details table by default) by applying the following filter:
 `
-add_filter( 'wcmyparcel_email_text', 'wcmyparcel_new_email_text' );
+add_filter( 'wcmyparcelbe_email_text', 'wcmyparcelbe_new_email_text' );
-function wcmyparcel_new_email_text($track_trace_tekst) {
+function wcmyparcelbe_new_email_text($track_trace_tekst) {
-	// Tutoyeren ipv vousvoyeren
-	$nieuwe_tekst = 'Je kunt je bestelling volgen met het volgende PostNL Track & Trace nummer:';
+	$nieuwe_tekst = 'Je kunt je bestelling volgen met het volgende Bpost track&trace nummer:';
 	return $nieuwe_tekst;
 }
 `

 == Screenshots ==

-1. Export or print myparcel label per order
+1. Export or print MyParcel BE label per order
-2. Bulk export or print myparcel labels
+2. Bulk export or print MyParcel BE labels
 3. Change the shipment options for an order
-4. MyParcel actions on the order overview page
+4. MyParcel BE actions on the order overview page
-5. Myparcel information on the order details page
+5. MyParcel BE information on the order details page

 == Changelog ==

-= 3.1.8 (2019-11-12) =
-* Fix: Check if there is connection with MyParcel

-= 3.1.7 (2019-07-16) =
+= 3.1.5 (2019-06-20) =
+* Fix: Scrolling of the order overview when an input is clicked
-* Fix: Search in order grid myparcel shipment
+* Fix: Showing delivery date in the order when consumer using safari
-* Fix: More than 5 products for World shipments

-= 3.1.6 (2019-07-04) =
-* Fix: Use constants for delivery_type
-* Fix: Saturday cutoff time
+* Fix: Delivery date from integer to String
+* Fix: Set default to 0 if there's no tax rate set up
-* Fix: Shipping method issue with pickup
+* Fix: Issue with shipping class term id
-* Fix: Digital stamp weight issue

-= 3.1.5 (2019-05-14) =
+* Fix: Error trying to get property of non-object
 * Improvement: Add the link for the personalized Track & Trace page (portal)
-* Improvement: Show deliverday only for NL shipments
-* Improvement: Cut the product title after 50 characters
+* Improvement: Cut the product title after 50 characters (50 is the max for Non-eu shipments)
 * Improvement: Barcode in order grid
-* Fix: Translation house number again button
-* Fix: Set default to 0 if there's no tax rate set up
-* Fix: fix issue with shipping class term id
-* Fix: Correct amount on the digital stamp
-* Fix: trying to get property of non-object
-* Fix: Shipment validation error (PakjeGemak)

-= 3.1.4 (2019-03-18) =
-* Fix: Delivery date when deliveryday window is 0
-* Fix: Change `afgevinkt` to `uitgevinkt`
-* Preparation: Move Great Britain to world shipment for the Brexit

-= 3.1.3 (2019-02-26) =
-* Fix: Showing delivery date in the order when consumer using safari
-* Fix: Scrolling of the order overview when an input is clicked.

-= 3.1.2 (2019-02-19) =
+= 3.1.0 (2019-02-06) =
-* Improvement: 18+ check
-* Fix: Standard delivery text
-* Fix: showing checkout
+* Improvement: Improved checkout

-= 3.1.1 (2019-01-30) =
-* Fix: Remove some styling code
-* Fix: Text changes
-* Fix: Hide delivery options
+* Improvement: Return delivery
-* Fix: Get the total weight on a later moment
-* Fix: Unset weight by mailbox package
-* Fix: Since WooCommerce 3.0, logging can be grouped by context (error code 0 when exporting / printing)
-* Fix: The checkout is still loading when change the country.

-* Improvement: Add maxlength to number suffix field
+* Improvement: Barcode in notes
-* Improvement: Translate all text inside the checkout
+* Improvement: Checkout position
-* Improvement: The option to give a discount on the shipping method ( negative amounts)

-= 3.1.0 (2018-12-12) =
-* Hotfix: Show delivery options when checkout form already filled in.
+* Improvement: Show and hide delivery day
-* Improvement: Add Digital stamp
+* Fix: Check if postcode and city are filled in

 = 3.0.10 (2018-12-05) =
 * Hotfix: Flashing of the order summary.

-= 3.0.9 (2018-12-04) =
-* Hotfix: Get mailbox delivery option and save it into the order.

 = 3.0.8 (2018-12-04) =
 * Fix: The multiple calls that are made to retrieve the shipping data.